|

 (1) The non-polar bromine molecule is the electrophile,

-and becomes polarised on collision with the traces of water or ions
+and becomes polarised on collision with the pi electron cloud - an

 The collision causes the bromine molecule to split heterolytically